 Tips for Making the Best Pumpkin Bread

-Also note that you need to use brick-style cream cheese and not the kind that comes in a tub.
+Also, note that you need to use brick-style cream cheese, not the kind that comes in a tub.
 Cream cheese in a tub is often moister than brick-style cream cheese, which can turn the filling into a runny mess.
 No one has time for that!

-Finally, feel free to add more or less spices to this pumpkin bread to taste.
-I like my pumpkin bread to be well flavored, but I know not everyone likes cinnamon as much as I do.
+Finally, feel free to add more or fewer spices to this pumpkin bread to taste.
+I like my pumpkin bread to be well-flavored, but I know not everyone wants cinnamon as much as I do.

 Ingredients for pumpkin bread with cream cheese filling

 - softened coconut oil or Skinny Swap with Unsweetened applesauce

 - Spice cake mix or yellow cake mix